ietf/tao/Tao.md

     - Facilitating technology transfer from the Internet Research Task Force (IRTF) to the wider Internet community
     - Providing a forum for the exchange of information within the Internet community between vendors, users, researchers, agency contractors, operators, and network managers

 The IETF mission further states that the Internet isn't value-neutral, and neither is the IETF.
-We want the Internet to be useful for communities that share our commitment to openness and fairness.
-We embrace technical concepts such as decentralized control, edge-user empowerment and sharing of resources, because those concepts resonate with the core values of the IETF community.
+The IETF wants the Internet to be useful for communities that share our commitment to openness and fairness.
+The IETF embraces technical concepts such as decentralized control, edge-user empowerment and sharing of resources, because those concepts resonate with the core values of the IETF community.
 These concepts have little to do with the technology that's possible, and much to do with the technology that we choose to create.

 The IETF meeting is not a conference, although there are technical presentations.
 The IETF is not a traditional standards organization, although many specifications that are produced become standards.
 The IETF is made up of volunteers, many of whom meet three times a year to fulfill the IETF mission.